Digitize Your Old Photos & Films

 You old photos will be digitized at 600 DPI, a very high quality.
 Your photos will look excellent in print, even enlarged as well as for use in screen applications.

 Color, brightness, and contrast processing of your images is done automatically free of charge.
 Photo restoration services are available to correct cracks, tears, blemishes, discolouration, and fading.

-Your digital photos are stored on data DVD discs or USB Flash Drives and in shareable galleries on the internet.
+Your digital photos are stored on a USB Flash Drive or a portable hard drive and/or in shareable galleries on the internet.
 They will be high resolution JPG digital images that you can easily move to your computer, the internet, tablet, smart phone, smart TV and a digital photo display.